Skip to content

 New portal frames or steel beams engineered to AS 4100 for spanning openings

-Slab or footing for extension engineered for Class M reactive soil
+Slab or footing for extension engineered for Class M soil

 Tied-in wall flashing, DPC continuity, and roof junction detail engineered